arongas/spring-boot-lectures/Lecture 3 - Web, Logging, Properties, Profiles,  and Actuator endpoints/Lecture 3.2 - Logging.md

 ## Logging

-- Things always go bad and automation of Spring boot does make things sometimes harder to troubleshoot.
+- Things always go bad and automation of Spring boot does make things harder to troubleshoot.

-  - Debugging with the ide is a first thing to use
+  - Debugging with the IDE is a first thing to use
+    - Learn to attach to remote debugger.
+Especially with appearance of Docker, this is necessary (but also easy).
-  - Logging is the second
+  - Logging is the second thing to do to find out what is problematic

-- Spring boot has chosen Logback for logging
+- Spring boot has chosen Logback for logging.

+  - This can change easily but I find no reason to do so.

 ---
 - Enabling debug mode via application.yaml